A good[ish] website

 <div id="wrap"></div>

-Then the following JavaScript will create the button and add the click listener to it:
+Then the following JavaScript will create the button and add the click listener to it, this way the back button only appears on the page if JavaScript is on:

 // Grab the wrap element